ajagyabeng/Javascript-Projects/README.md

 # Javascript-Projects
-This is collection of projects I built while learning Javascript
+This repository contains a collection of projects I built while learning Javascript